 In providing unbiased news of Cambodia and the rest of the world to readers in both English and Khmer, the newspaper hopes to contribute to the country’s reconstruction and rehabilitation.
 We aim to create an informed public that will be best able to select, through elections, the people most qualified to realize the goals of the Cambodian people.

 This website is limited to feature articles, investigative stories and special supplements published by The Cambodia Daily.
 The newspaper itself is available as a daily print edition in Cambodia (circ.
-5,000) and a weekly edition for overseas readers (at $250 a year).
-The Weekly Review contains articles about Cambodia from the preceding week’s Daily.
+5,000).

 Bernard Krisher, publisher